runtimeverification/verified-smart-contracts/gnosis/gnosis-spec.md

 +attribute: [trusted, matching(#gas)]
 ```

+##### For external call:

-Below is the specification for the external call.
+Below is the specification to be verified against the GnosisSafe contract bytecode.

 ```ini
 [encodeTransactionData-public]